6plosive/portfolio/content/posts/rcr-writeup/Note-service.md

             flash(f"Your file has been written to!
 It has been saved with the title: {note_title}", "success") #25
 ```

 Notice Line #17?
-An array `uploaded_files` appends the title no matter if the file existed already on the server or not!
+An array `uploaded_files` appends the file name no matter if the file existed already on the server or not!
 Meaning even if a file already existed on the server before, it will not replace the file with the one you uploaded.
-However you can retrieve the file originally on the server.
+However you now can retrieve the file originally on the server.

 Observation 2: VERY IMPORTANT!
 Flask debug is on! and https://\<some.coolurl.com\>/console is out in the public!!!
 If you manage to cause an error (Just try to retrieve an empty file), you will get a snippet of the source code around the line the error was thrown.
 Most importantly, the path the backend server is in the error logs!
 From this, you will know the python script is located at `/a/very/strange/working/directory/server.py`! (sus!)